Nick Fortes Preview, Player Props: Marlins vs. Mets

 Nick Fortes At The Plate

-- In 23 games this season (24.5%), Fortes has picked up an RBI, including two games with multiple runs batted in.
+- Fortes has driven in a run in 24 games this season (25.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.